 If the withholding that his American employer has applied in the payroll are higher than the remaining taxes to be paid after offsetting the Foreing Tax Credit, he will receive a tax refund.

-The important point is that the American citizen that works remotely from Italy for an American Company has to pay taxes twice (American withholdings before and Italian Taxes then) before being able to ask for a refund for the American withholdings inside the American Tax Return.
+The important point is that the US citizen that works remotely from Italy for an American Company has to pay taxes twice (American withholdings before and Italian Taxes then) before being able to ask for a refund for the American withholdings inside the American Tax Return.

 This raises a financial issue over the first couple of years, as there is a double tax payment before being able to receive the refund back.